 The following table reflects the length of time that the individual securities, accounted for as available-for-sale, have been in an unrealized loss position, aggregated by investment category.
-As of June 30, 2013, the unrealized losses on our investments in equity securities represent investments in companies in the telecommunications industry.
-We are not aware of any specific factors which indicate the unrealized losses in these investments are due to anything other than temporary market fluctuations.
-As of June 30, 2013 and December 31, 2012, the unrealized losses on our investments in debt securities primarily represent investments in ARS.
+As of June 30, 2013 and December 31, 2012, the unrealized losses on our investments in debt securities primarily represent investments in corporate bonds.
 We have the ability to hold and do not intend to sell our investments in these debt securities before they recover or mature, and it is more likely than not that we will hold these investments until that time.
 In addition, we are not aware of any specific factors indicating that the underlying issuers of these debt securities would not be able to pay interest as it becomes due or repay the principal at maturity.
 Therefore, we believe that these changes in the estimated fair values of these marketable investment securities are related to temporary market fluctuations.